St. Paul and Duluth Railroad

 The Seventh Street Improvement Arches span the former right-of-way of the St. Paul and Duluth Railroad in Saint Paul.

 The St. Paul and Duluth Railroad, a railroad in Minnesota and Wisconsin, operated independently from 1877, when it was reorganized from the Lake Superior and Mississippi Railroad, until 1900, when it was bought by the Northern Pacific Railway.
-It was nicknamed named the "Skally Line", likely based upon the Anglicization of the Swedish word "skulle", meaning "would."
+It was nicknamed the "Skally Line", likely based upon the Anglicization of the Swedish word "skulle", meaning "would."
 Many Swedish immigrants "would" take the line, which ran from Saint Paul to Duluth, Minnesota, and had branches to the Minnesota destinations of Minneapolis, Taylors Falls, Kettle River and Cloquet; and the Wisconsin destinations of Grantsburg and Superior.

 Great Hinckley Fire

 According to the St. Paul Pioneer Press 1964 publication "The Story of Minnesota" by staffer Jerry Fearing, the St. Paul and Duluth Railroad's Train N° 4, the "Duluth Limited" hauled by Steam Locomotive No. 69, was heading south to St. Paul from Duluth with 400 passengers aboard when the train arrived at Hinckley, Minnesota in the middle of the historic Great Hinckley Fire of 1894.
-The train's engineer James Root and his crew rescued several people escaping from the fire and quickly reversed course racing through flames heading back north toward Duluth stopping at a swamp that locals called "Skunk Lake," now marked as a historical site on the Willard Munger State Trail (see below).
+The train's engineer, James Root, and his crew rescued several hundred people who were escaping from the fire and quickly reversed course racing through flames heading back north toward Duluth stopping at a swamp that locals called "Skunk Lake," now marked as a historical site on the Willard Munger State Trail (see below).
 The location thereupon is about 4.5 miles north of Hinckley and about 8.5 miles south of Finlayson, Minnesota.
 At that site, the crew, the escapees and the passengers took a respite and cooled off in the water on that fateful day.

 Root suffered cuts from flying glass that came from bursting locomotive and passengers car windows in the intense heat.
 The engine was in reverse, so its cars were in front of the open rear of the cab on his steam locomotive.
 Therefore, smoke, flames, embers, and debris would come directly into the cab without protection.
 Today, locomotives are required to have a fully enclosed cab for safety.

 Witnesses reported that upon arrival at "Skunk Lake," Root was incoherent and nearly unconscious from smoke inhalation and heat exhaustion.
 He also was severely burned when the engine, its coal tender and other cars were damaged when passing through the inferno.
-Note that over 400 people were killed in the wildfire, an amount close to the number of souls originally aboard train No. 4 that day before Root took on several escapees before heading back north.
-Root's and his crew's heroic efforts that day perhaps reduced the death toll by as much as 50 percent.
+Note that over 400 people were killed in the wildfire, an amount close to the number of souls originally aboard train No. 4 that day before Root took on several escapees and headed back north.
+Root's and his crew's heroic efforts that day perhaps reduced the death toll by as much as 50 percent; they are estimated to have saved between 200 to 300 people.